 - La radicalisation des terroristes de vocation, in “Commentaire”, Hiver, 2016-2017.

-Italo Cosentino is a freelance conference interpreter and translator working with Spanish, French and Russian.
+Italo Cosentino is a freelance conference interpreter and translator working with Spanish, French, and Russian.
 He is currently living in both Italy and Spain, where he is obtaining a Ph.D. at the Cadiz University.
 He graduated cum laude with a Bachelor’s degree in Languages for Interpreting and Translation at the LUSPIO University in Rome.
 He then graduated, cum laude, with a Master’s degree in Interpreting and Translation at the same University, with a thesis on the Sovietisms in the Italian and Spanish languages, published by the Russian Institute of Science and Culture.
-He cofounded the Arcotrad Agency, offering translation, interpreting and international communication services.
-He enrolled in a specialization course at the Moscow’s State Linguistic University (MGLU).
-He is an author for the daily news website Sicurezza Internazionale.
+He co-founded the Arcotrad Agency, offering translation, interpreting, and international communication services.
+He enrolled in a specialization course at Moscow’s State Linguistic University (MGLU).
+He is an author for Sicurezza Internazionale.

 Maria Grazia Rutigliano graduated cum laude with a Bachelor’s at the University of Florence, with a thesis on the History of Modern Middle East.
-She then graduated cum laude with a Master’s Degree in International Relations at LUISS, with a thesis on the protection of the Palestinian children in Israeli prisons.
+She then graduated cum laude with a Master’s Degree in International Relations at LUISS, with a thesis on the protection of Palestinian children in Israeli prisons.
 During her studies, she repeatedly lived abroad, for both studying and researching purposes.
-She studied for a semester at the Panthéon-Sorbonne University in Paris, for a term at the Al-Quds University, in the West Bank, and for another one at the Ecole de Gouvernance et d’Economie in Rabat, Morocco.
-She also participated in a summer school of the Italian Ministry of Defense, with a study trip in Kosovo, at the NATO Multinational Battle Group West.
+She studied for a semester at the Panthéon-Sorbonne University in Paris, for another semester at the Al-Quds University, in the West Bank, and for one more at the Ecole de Gouvernance et d’Economie in Rabat, Morocco.
+She also participated in a Summer School of the Italian Ministry of Defense, with a study trip in Kosovo, at the NATO Multinational Battle Group West.
 She studied Arabic at the Hussein College of Jerusalem, where she collaborated with the Laylac Organization, working on youth protection.
 She is an author for Sicurezza Internazionale.

 Jasmine Ceremigna graduated cum laude at LUISS with both a Bachelor’s and a Master’s degree, with a thesis on NATO – Russia relations in the peacekeeping operations that involved on-field researches.
 She participated in a Summer School of the Italian Ministry of Defense, with a study trip in Kosovo, at the NATO Multinational Battle Group West.
-She studied in Russia for a year, at the Moscow State Institute of International Relations (MGIMO), the University run by the Ministry of Foreign Affairs of Russia.
+She studied in Russia for a year, at the Moscow State Institute of International Relations (MGIMO).
 While in Moscow, she worked for the PIR Center, a think tank on international security.
-From May to October 2014, she interned for the Department of Justice of the Embassy of the United States in Rome.
-In 2011, she participated in the Lehigh University summer school “Pennsylvania School for Global Entrepreneurship”, in the United States.
+From May to October 2014, she interned for the Department of Justice of the Embassy of the US in Rome.
 In October 2015, she participated in the specialization course of the Carabinieri National School on “International Humanitarian Law and Modern Warfare”.
 From November 2017 to May 2019 she worked at FPA – Forum PA srl, a company specialized in public-private partnership.
-She speaks English, French, Spanish and Russian.
 She is an author for Sicurezza Internazionale.

-Tehseen Nisar, native speaker of Urdu, graduated with a PhD at LUISS Guido Carli and with a Master’s degree at the Karachi University.
+Tehseen Nisar, an Urdu native speaker, graduated with a Ph.D. at LUISS Guido Carli and with a Master’s degree at the Karachi University.
 Her researches have been presented in international conferences in Morocco, Pakistan, Denmark, and Italy.
-She is the author of the book “The Post- Colonial Society in Pakistan: Re-conceptualizing the Debate on the Politics of the Governed”, published by Scholars Press in 2015.
-She is a Teaching Assistant in Sociology of Terrorism at LUISS.
-She repeatedly collaborated with Pakistani media.
+She is the author of the book “The Post-Colonial Society in Pakistan: Re-conceptualizing the Debate on the Politics of the Governed”, published by Scholars Press in 2015.
+She was a Teaching Assistant in Sociology of Terrorism at Luiss.
+She repeatedly collaborated with the Pakistani media.